The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

 \subsection{A regularity theorem for coupled equations}

-We prove in this section a regularity theorem for continuous weak solution of some coupled equations, which is an extension of the classical regularity results by Ladyzhenskaya-Ural'ceva and Morrey.
-The idea is that, when the coupling relations of the coupled system satisfies the conditions in~\eqref{eq:coupled-condi}, then the bad terms appeared due to the coupling relations are controllable. \begin{proof}[Proof of~\autoref{thm:Morrey}] By the relation between weak derivatives and difference quotients, we only need to show the uniform boundedness of $\lVert \nabla z_h \rVert_{L^2(\Omega_r)}$, where $\Omega_r \mathpunct{:}=\left\{ x\in\Omega: \mathrm{dist}(x,\partial\Omega)\geq r \right\}$, $z_h$ is the difference quotient defined as follows: for any fixed coordinate direction $e_\gamma$ and $h$, $0<\lvert h \rvert<r$,
+We prove in this section a regularity theorem for H\"older continuous weak solution of some coupled equations, which is an extension of the classical regularity results by Ladyzhenskaya-Ural\cprime ceva and Morrey.
+The idea is that, when the coupling relations of the coupled system satisfies the conditions in~\eqref{eq:coupled-condi}, then the bad terms appeared due to the coupling relations are controllable. \begin{proof}[Proof of~\autoref{thm:Morrey}] For any fixed $x_0\in\Omega$, by the relation between weak derivatives and difference quotients, we only need to show the uniform boundedness of $\left\{ \lVert \nabla z_h \rVert_{L^2(B_r)} \right\}_{0<h<r}$, where $B_r=B_r(x_0)$, and $r>0$ is a small real number to be determined latter.
+Currently, we only assume $0<8r<\mathrm{dist}(x_0,\partial \Omega)=r_0$. $z_h$ is the difference quotient defined as follows: for any fixed coordinate direction $e_\gamma$ and real number $h$, $0<\lvert h \rvert<r$,